banzaicloud/koperator/docs/features.md

 - upscale cluster (add a new Broker)
 - downscale cluster (remove a Broker)
 - add additional disk to a Broker

+#### Graceful Rolling Upgrade

+Operator supports graceful rolling upgrade, It means the operator will check if the cluster is healthy.
+It basically checks if the cluster has offline partitions, and all the replicas are in sync.
+It proceeds only when the failure threshold is smaller than the configured one.

+The operator also allows to create special alerts on Prometheus, which affects the rolling upgrade state, by increasing the error rate.

+#### Dynamic Configuration Support

+Kafka operates with three type of configs:

+- Read-only
+- ClusterWide
+- PerBroker

+Read only configs requires broker restart to update all the others may be updated dynamically.
+Operator CRD distinguishes these fields, and proceed with the right action.
+It can be a rolling upgrade, or a dynamic reconfiguration.